idareis/random-password-generator/README.md

 ## Description

-A generator where you can pick between uppercase letters, lowercase letters, numerics and special characters to randomly give you a password that can be used for any sign ups or logins and take out the hassle of brainstorming one on the spot.
+A generator where you can pick between uppercase letters, lowercase letters, numeric and special characters to randomly give you a password that can be used for any sign-ups or logins and take out the hassle of brainstorming one on the spot.